Implicit Bonded Discrete Element Method with Manifold Optimization: Implicit Bonded Discrete Element Method

+Note that this formulation bears a striking resemblance to its counterpart without rotational degrees of freedom.
+This similarity might raise questions about the treatment of rotation-related terms.
+To address this potential source of confusion and provide a comprehensive understanding, we present an alternative derivation with a detailed exposition of the rotational dynamics in \Cref{sec:Hamilton_System}.

-\subsubsection{Potential Energy in BDEM}
+\subsection{Potential Energy in BDEM}

-In a setup where two vertices with positions $p_i$ and $p_j$ are bonded together, along with their respective rotations $q_i$ and $q_j$, the deformation of the bond can be decomposed into four forms: stretch, shear, bend, and twist, akin to the form presented in \cite{lu2021simulating}.
-It is straightforward to derive the bond energy with these four deformation types, which can be expressed as follows:
+Now we require only the specification of a potential function to solve the BDEM system.
+In a setup where two vertices $x_i$=$\{p_i,q_i\}$ and $x_j$=$\{p_j,q_j\}$ are bonded together, the deformation of the bond can be decomposed into four forms: stretch, shear, bend, and twist, akin to the form presented in \cite{lu2021simulating}.
+It is straightforward to derive the bond energy with these four deformation types:

 \paragraph{Stretch} The stretch energy of a bond can be modeled using a simple spring model and expressed as follows: